Delightsheriff/Rangers/README.md

 ## About ✍️

-## An app where users can log shared expenses (e.g., for roommates, trips, or group outings), and it calculates who owes what amount.
+An app where users can log shared expenses (e.g., for roommates, trips, or group outings), and it calculates who owes what amount.

 ## Features 🌠

-Here’s what makes Educare stand out:
+Here’s what makes SplitWise stand out:

 ### Frontend Features